Tampa Bay Rays: Wild card berths and postseason flameouts (2021–present)

 Recurring injuries marred the 2022 season.
 Despite shining performances from the pitching staff—including McClanahan, who was considered a Cy Young candidate and started the 2022 All-Star Game for the AL, and Drew Rasmussen, who flirted with a perfect game on August 14—the team finished third in the AL East behind Toronto and New York.
 The team did make history on Sep 15 when it fielded the first all-Latino lineup in MLB history—coincidentally, on Roberto Clemente Day—in an 11–0 victory over the Blue Jays.
 The Rays still qualified for a Wild Card berth, but lost to Cleveland in a two-game series where the Rays scored one total run; the second game was characterized as a "historic pitcher's duel", as it was the first postseason game to go 14 innings without a run scored before Oscar Gonzalez hit a walk-off home run in the 15th inning.

 The 2023 season also started promising, as the Rays managed to tie the modern era (post-1900) record for most consecutive wins to start a season with thirteen.
 Yandy Díaz, hitting .330, earned the franchise's first American League batting title.
 However, injuries decimated the starting rotation, as McClanahan, Rasmussen, and Jeffrey Springs all went down with Tommy John surgery, and a dismal July (where they went 8–16) saw the Rays fall behind the Orioles in the division race; they ended with 99 wins, two wins behind the 101 of Baltimore.
 Tampa Bay hosted the eventual world champion Texas Rangers in another two-game Wild Card loss where the Rays never led at any point with just one run scored yet again.

-In 2024, muddled in a season where they could not stay definitely over .500, the Rays traded away multiple players at the deadline, including Randy Arozarena and All-Star Isaac Paredes.
+In 2024, muddled in a season where they could not stay definitively over .500, the Rays traded away multiple players at the deadline, including Randy Arozarena and All-Star Isaac Paredes.
 The Rays missed the postseason for the first time since 2018, finishing with a losing record for the first time since 2017.

-On June 18, 2025, the Rays confirmed that it has begun exclusive discussions with a group led by Jacksonville home builder Patrick Zalupski to potential purchase the franchise.
+On June 18, 2025, the Rays confirmed that they had begun exclusive discussions with a group led by Jacksonville home builder Patrick Zalupski to potentially purchase the franchise.
 On July 14, news broke that Zalupski would purchase the team for approximately $1.7 billion.
 The sale closed on September 30.